Samu-K/ECTrack/README.md

 ## Instructions for development

+### What is being used
+We are using java version 22.
+CI / CD used openjdk, so it's recommended to use the same.
+Project management is done using Maven.
+Graphics are done with JavaFX

 ### Style
 Developers should use checkstyle, with the [google_checks.xml](https://google.github.io/styleguide/javaguide.html) configuration, so that all code is uniform.